hasalex/tomcat-modules/README.md

 Why ?
 -----

-Because modularity is cool, Jigsaw is postponed and OSGi is OSGi.
+Because modularity is cool and JBoss Modules is the way.

 How does it work ?
 ------------------

 With Tomcat, you can switch the classloader of an application by specifying a loader in the META-INF/context.xml.
-The tomcat-loader module is such a loader which tell Tomcat to use a JBoss Modules classloader.
+The tomcat-loader module is such a loader which tells Tomcat to use a JBoss Modules classloader.

 Limitations and TODO
 --------------------